How to improve your problem-solving at work: skills, models and examples

 6. Assess how effective the solution is

-Your work isn’t done just yet!
 You’ll need to measure how things are progressing to ensure the solution is working as intended.
 Doing so means you can course-correct should further surprises arise, or else go back to alternative solutions.

 How to show problem-solving skills on your CV and at interviews

 Think back to previous roles for examples of when you used problem-solving skills.
-It’s not enough to say you’re good at problem-solving; employers will be looking for concrete examples, so be sure to mention them in your cover letter and use bullet points on your CV with specifics.
+Employers will be looking for concrete examples, so be sure to mention them in your cover letter and have them ready in preparation for your interview, where you might be called on to explain how you dealt with problems you’ve encountered in previous roles.

 Likewise, you may be asked hypothetical questions to show how you would solve problems.
 Base your answers on the steps above, and use the STARR method in conjunction with previous instances of problem-solving to give a detailed yet concise response.

-Click here for the latest news and features from SEFE Marketing & Trading or visit our homepage to find out about our latest career opportunities.
+Click here for the latest news and features from SEFE or visit our homepage to find out about our latest career opportunities.

-The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE Marketing & Trading.
+The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
-SEFE Marketing & Trading accepts no liability for any errors, omissions or representations.
+SEFE accepts no liability for any errors, omissions or representations.